amitashukla/You-Dont-Know-JS/scope & closures/ch5.md

 bar(); // 2
 ```

-<span style="color:#AF7AC5">**Whatever facility we use to *transport* an inner function outside of its lexical scope, it will maintain a scope reference to where it was originally declared, and wherever we execute it, that closure will be exercised.**</span>
+**Whatever facility we use to *transport* an inner function outside of its lexical scope, it will maintain a scope reference to where it was originally declared, and wherever we execute it, that closure will be exercised.**

 ## Now I Can See